learnk8s/learnk8s.io/_blog/why-kube/index.md

 You have to spend more time automating it.

-They said this is the last time, though.
+Developers promised that this is the last time, though.

 They have coding standards and a mature governance to prevent that.